 The private equity investment is comprised of over 50 private equity funds that invest in distressed securities, venture capital, leveraged buyout, and other private equity assets, as well as portfolios of operating companies.
 The fair value of the funds is based on the net asset value of the Foundation's ownership interest in the partners' capital, except for one investment in the form of a debt security which is valued at its principal plus accrued and paid in-kind interest.
 These investments cannot be redeemed.
-The funds have ten- and twelve-year lives.
+The funds have five- to fourteen-year lives, with extension terms ranging from one one-year extension to five one-year extensions.
 One fund is subject to three one-year extensions.
 Two funds are subject to two one-year extensions.
-The expected termination dates of these investments range from December 2022 to February 2031, subject to extensions by the investment managers.
-It is probable that the investments will be sold at an amount different than their fair value at December 31, 2022.
-The amount of unfunded commitments as of December 31, 2022 was \$86,498,116.
+The expected termination dates of these investments range from June 2024 to October 2037, subject to extensions by the investment managers.
+It is probable that the investments will be sold at an amount different than their fair value at December 31, 2023.
+The amount of unfunded commitments as of December 31, 2023 was \$83,934.690.